electricimp/TMP1x2/README.md

 ### setActiveLow()

-Sets the interrupt pin to be active low
+Sets the interrupt pin to be active low.

 ### setActiveHigh()

-Sets the interrupt pin to be active high
+Sets the interrupt pin to be active high.

 ### setExtMode(state)

 Sets the extended mode state (0 or 1).
-When extended mode is enabled, the tmp1x2 can read temperatures above 128ºC.
+When extended mode is enabled, the tmp1x2 can read temperatures above 128 degrees C.

 ```squirrel
 // We need really high temperatures..